 "How did you get that?"
-He gestured to Ford's stitches.
+Wade gestured to Ford's stitches.

-"The guy pulled a shank on me, but I turned it on him and ended up giving him one bigger than mine," he said with a forced smirk.
+Ford shrugged his shoulders.
+"He pulled a shank on me, but I turned it on him and ended up giving him one bigger than mine," he said with a forced smirk.

-Rage, horror, and again guilt-the guilt was always there-bubbled up inside Wade and threatened to spill out.
+Feelings of rage, horror, and again guilt-the guilt was always there-bubbled up inside Wade and threatened to spill out.
 He took a few deep breaths and pushed his feelings back down in hopes of keeping them contained.
 It might add fuel to the fire raging inside him, but he had to know.
 "So how much time did they add for that?"